6 things you really need to know about your NYC radiators

 Matalka suggests getting in touch with the building manager or super and requesting the heat be lowered.
 There might be others in the building who feel the same way.

 Opening a window and getting a good mix of cold fresh air in the room is another time-tested option.
-The downside, Matalka says, is that it isn't great for the environment.
-“You're throwing away heat that was generated by burning fossil fuel, which in turn releases greenhouse gases into the atmosphere,” he says.
+The downside, Matalka said, is that it isn't great for the environment.
+“You're throwing away heat that was generated by burning fossil fuel, which in turn releases greenhouse gasses into the atmosphere,” he said.
+(That’s certainly not going to help with your building’s Local Law 97 emissions goals.)

 If you’re getting dry skin as a result of the heat, humidifiers can be an effective remedy.
 Warm mist and cool mist humidifiers do the same thing but keep in mind—pets and small children can get hurt by warm mist machines.